-- C8.2.1 The College or collaborative partner may schedule examinations so that: - a candidate may be required to sit more than one examination on any day - examinations may be scheduled at appropriate times to meet the requirements of the assessment - examinations may be located in other premises than those of the College or collaborative partner - C8.2.2 Students will be provided with the following information prior to the commencement of the Examination: - Assembly - Entry to the examination room - Proof of identity and requirements to undertake written examination - Requirements on entry to the examination room - Conduct during the examination process - Electronic and other personal equipment - Additional permitted equipment - C8.2.3 Students will be advised of the requirements for conduct of the examination process including:
+- C8.2.1 The Institution or collaborative partners may schedule examinations so that: - A candidate may be required to sit more than one examination on any day. - Examinations may be scheduled at appropriate times to meet the requirements of the assessment. - Examinations may be located in other premises than those of the Institution or collaborative partners. - C8.2.2 Students will be provided with the following information prior to the commencement of the Examination: - Assembly area. - Entry to the examination room. - Proof of identity and requirements to undertake written examination. - Requirements on entry to the examination room. - Conduct during the examination process. - Electronic and other personal equipment. - Additional permitted equipment. - C8.2.3 Students will be advised of the requirements for conduct of the examination process including:

-- Individual conclusion of examination and the time scales involved
+- Individual conclusion of examination and the time scales involved.

-- Treatment of late candidates in terms of timescales and student identification
+- Treatment of late candidates in terms of timescales and student identification.

-- Levels of clarification available and the relevant allowed timescales
+- Levels of clarification available and the relevant allowed timescales.

-- Stationery
+- Stationery.

-- Communication with an Invigilator
+- Communication with an Invigilator.

-- · Use and availability of dictionaries
+- Use and availability of dictionaries.

-- Leaving the examination room during the examination
+- Leaving the examination room during the examination.

-- Unaccompanied departure
+- Unaccompanied departure.

-- Communication with other candidates
+- Communication with other candidates.

-- Reading other candidates' work
+- Reading other candidates' work.

-- Suitable conduct
+- Suitable conduct.

-- Mobile phones
+- Mobile phones.

-- A candidate must comply with instructions given to them individually, or to all candidates, by the invigilator
+- A candidate must comply with instructions given to them individually, or to all candidates, by the invigilator.

-- Conduct on the conclusion of the examination
+- Conduct on the conclusion of the examination.

 - C8.2.4 Candidates must conduct themselves in an appropriate manner and may not use or access equipment exceeding such specifications.
 Any attempt to do so may be construed as an attempt to cheat or gain an unfair advantage.